tayupov/tayupov.github.io/content/blog/nps-pitfalls/index.md

 At [Adevinta](https://adevinta.com/) we recently started measuring developer experience in a company-wide survey.
 I cannot overstate enough, how difficult it is to effectively measure satisfaction.
 Developer experience has too many aspects to summarise in a single metric.

-The way I see it, NPS became popular because it's an easy-to-digest metric for executives and it underplays product-market dynamics.
+The way I see it, NPS became popular because it's an easy-to-digest metric for executives and it trivializes product-market dynamics.
 NPS is valuable, but it should be complemented with other metrics for a comprehensive understanding of customer satisfaction.

 The goal should be about telling a compelling story of customer satisfaction, from many perspectives, captivating and with clear next steps to take.